-If you have data on compliance rates with the CFPA within your program area, please list here: The District contains 398 public/private schools and 1102 day care programs (630 of which are family day cares).
-Our data shows 11% of all schools/day cares in the District have an IPM plan that includes all of the materials used by the District and 2% have some mention of mosquito control in their IPM plans.
-Separating public/private schools from day cares, the data shows 33% of schools and 6% of day cares have an IPM plan that includes all of the materials used by the District, while 8% of public/private schools and 2% of day cares have some mention of mosquito control in their IPM plans (family day cares were not included in the compliance figures as they are not required to file a plan).
-Our data shows 59% public/private school and 20% of day cares have IPM plans that were updated in 2014 and 2015.
+If you have data on compliance rates with the CFPA within your program area, please list here: The District contains 398 public/private schools and 1102 day care programs (806 of which are family day cares).
+Our data shows 10.6% of all schools/day cares in the District have an IPM plan that includes all of the materials used by the District and 1.4% have some mention of mosquito control in their IPM plans.
+Separating public/private schools from day cares with current IPM plans (updated in 2015 and/or 2016), the data shows 32.4% of schools and 10.1% of day cares have an IPM plan that includes all of the materials used by the District, while 2.8% of public/private schools and 2.8% of day cares have some mention of mosquito control in their IPM plans (family day cares were not included in the compliance figures as they are not required to file a plan).
+Our data shows 18% public/private school and 14.6% of day cares have IPM plans that were updated in 2015 and 2016.
 These figures include plans that declare no pesticide use on the school property.